 When I created the Primal Power Method my vision was to create a company beyond reproach.
 So I personally vet each and every product that I sell for legitimacy and quality.

-I currently only sell the Primal Power Method supplement line on my website, as I work extremely hard to make sure you have the best products possible.
+I currently only sell The Simple Life supplement line on my website, as I work extremely hard to make sure you have the best products possible.
 In order to do that, I feel at this time it is best only I control the sale of the Primal Power Method product line.
 If I ever decide to sell my supplements using other sales channels I will definitely make sure to list who they are on this website.

-Readers of my book The Primal Power Method Change Your Body.
-Change Your Life.
-The Modern Caveman Lifestyle, Simplified will be familiar with what I call my “rules” for purchasing pills.
+Readers of my book The Simple Life Guide To Optimal Health: How to Get Healthy, Lose Weight, Reverse Disease and Feel Better Than Ever will be familiar with what I call my “rules” for purchasing pills.
 The book talks about this subject in-depth, as well as which supplements your body actually needs.
 For now, here are four of my most important tips:

 – Find out what standards are used to test the quality of the ingredients and the final products of the supplement companies you want to patronize.
 Reputable companies will have an informative label on their supplements and will have more information about their testing measures on their website.